 SSC100 American Indian Languages

 Introduces the diversity and cultural contexts of American Indian Languages.
 Explores historic migrations, ways of word-borrowing, humor, and musical texts.
 Also covers gender issues, ecological concerns, spirituality and political views of their speakers combined with rudiments of linguistics, phonetics, writing systems and efforts to revitalize indigenous languages.
-Offered as needed.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better; or consent of instructor.

 SSC285 Dynamics of a Diverse Wrkplace

 Focuses on building diversity knowledge, intercultural experiences, and preparing for career entry in an increasingly diverse workplace.
 Introduces a broadly defined conceptualization of diversity, the vocabulary of difference, and fundamental core concepts associated with intercultural competency.
 Examines demographic trends, our changing communities, and employer expectations for intercultural competency.
-Offered as needed
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better; or consent of instructor.
+Offered as needed; CL

 SSC290 Introduction to Research

 Focuses on the basic skills essential to ethical conduct of research in the biomedical and social sciences.
-Covers research misconduct, conflict of interest, use of human and non-human animal subjects in research, research collaboration, peer review, data acquisition and ownership, responsible authorship an publishing, the scientist as a responsible member of society, contemporary and historical issues in biomedical ethics, and the environment and societal impacts of scientific research.
-Prerequisite: Consent of instructor.
+Covers research misconduct, conflict of interest, use of human and non-human animal subjects in research, research collaboration, peer review, data acquisition and ownership, responsible authorship in publishing, the scientist as a responsible member of society, contemporary and historical issues in biomedical ethics, and the environment and societal impacts of scientific research.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better; and consent of instructor.
 Offered as needed